Questions? Quote, Call or Chat Now.

 Does Fertilizer Revive Dead Grass?

-Fertilizer can be incredibly beneficial for thickening up a living lawn — but it won’t bring a dead lawn back to life.
-To get the best results, you should apply fertilizer when your grass is actively growing.
-When this is depends on a few factors, including the type of grass you have and the weather in your region.
-In general, fertilization is a great practice and part of the broader lawn care program your local TruGreen expert uses when creating a tailored plan for your lawn.
+The timing for this depends on a few factors, including the type of grass you have and the weather in your region.
+In general, fertilization is a great practice and part of the lawn care treatment your local TruGreen expert uses when creating a tailored plan for your lawn.

 Should You Mow Dead Grass?